txsl/ee4-hpce-2014-cw6/readme.md

 Initially, both dm1911 and txl11 spent a couple days to understand and come to terms with the code base.
 The sales team, acting as expected, were more than displeased at how long this took.
 With some help from the development team however, the sales and marketing team trusted us a little more.

-After looking and understanding the core framework, we spent a bit of time working togther on analysing each algorithm as simply as possible.
+After looking and understanding the core framework, we spent a bit of time working together on analysing each algorithm as simply as possible.
 Involved in this discussion was the approach to optimisation (i.e. where are the biggest bottlenecks).
 The algorithms were then split as follows:

 - dm1911 to take `matrix_exponent`, `median_bits` and `circuit_sim`.
 - txl11 to take `life`, `option_explicit` and `string_search`.